stagadish/dijkstras-algorithm/README.md

 Once Dijkstra is executed on a given vertex (origin), all other vertices are updated to hold their current 'travel' cost with respect to the origin vertex.
 The cost any node node `p` is then easily retrivable via a simple function call.
 It is also possible to print the path from the origin to any node `p`.

+The following sections explain how to construct input and query files if one is interested in using my makefile.

 Input Files:
 ============